-In order to protect plant health, Biotechnology Regulatory Services (BRS) implements APHIS regulations for certain genetically engineered (GE) organisms that may pose a risk to plant health.
+To protect plant health, Biotechnology Regulatory Services (BRS) implements APHIS regulations for certain organisms developed using genetic engineering that may pose a risk to plant health.
 APHIS coordinates these responsibilities along with the other designated federal agencies as part of the Federal Coordinated Framework for the Regulation of Biotechnology.

-Learn about the Coordinated Framework for Regulation of Biotechnology which describes the Federal system for evaluating products developed using modern biotechnology, and other regulations that govern biotechnology.
+Learn about our biotechnology regulatory authority and the Coordinated Framework for Regulation of Biotechnology, which describes the federal system for evaluating products developed using biotechnology.

 BRS has a comprehensive system to help ensure that biotechnology organizations are maintaining compliance with APHIS’ biotechnology regulations.